IWC VS Rolex

 - “Which brand produces more complicated watches?”

-Rolex most recently has upped their warranty period to 5 years which is more than 200% longer than any other watchmaker in the industry besides for Omega watches that use the Co-Axial escapement which have a 4-year warranty.
-Either way, you look at it Rolex has the best warranty in the business.
-Furthermore, Rolex also says that their period between servicing is 10 years and no other watchmaker comes close to that.
+Rolex most recently has upped their new warranty period to 5 years which for a while was longer than any other watchmaker in the industry besides for Omega watches which since recently all come with a 5-year warranty on any new model you buy.
+Either way, you look at it, Rolex has had hands down the best warranty in the business for a long while.
+Furthermore, Rolex also says that their period between servicing is 10 years and no other watchmaker comes close to that..... until very recently.

 Both IWC and Rolex offer great craftsmanship with beautifully finished mechanical movements, however, IWC is more likely to flaunt their work by using transparent case backs.
 Rolex, on the other hand, only has watches with solid case backs which is kind of a shame since they do make excellent mechanical calibers.

-It is also very important to note that Rolex produces all their calibers in-house.
+It is also very important to note that Rolex produces all its new calibers in-house.
 IWC, on the other hand, will more-often-than-not use ébauche calibers which are a template of sorts made by a 3rd party and then adjust them in-house to built them up as they see fit.

 Rolex is by far the winner here.
-No other watchmaker has as high of an average resale value compared to Rolex.
+To date, no other watchmaker has as high of an average resale value compared to Rolex.
 Not even the likes of the “holy trinity” of watchmakers (Patek Philippe, Vacheron Constantin & Audemars Piguet).
-Watches are very similar to other mechanical products such as vehicles in the sense that as soon as you use it once, it lost a good chunk of its value.
+Watches are very similar to other mechanical products such as vehicles in the sense that as soon as you use them once, they lost a good chunk of their value.